 A leaky toilet can waste between 30 to 500 gallons of water per day!
 Just because it doesn't make a noise or have water at the base doesn't mean that it's not leaking.
 Here's a simple way to check to see if your toilet is leaking:

 - Remove the lid and place a few drops of food dye or toilet dye tabs into the tank.

 - Wait 15 minutes.

 - Check the bowl to see if there is food coloring in the bowl.
 If so, you have a leaky toilet!

 All is not lost!
 Often, toilet leaks can be fixed simply by replacing the flapper valve located in the toilet tank.
 Flapper valves can be purchased at most home improvement stores here in Corona.

-The City of Corona Department of Water and Power offers each of our customers free outdoor landscape check-ups.
+The City of Corona Department of Water and Power offers customers who are out of budget a free outdoor landscape check-up.

 Irrigation Timer/Controller Manuals

 |MANUALS AND HELPFUL GUIDES FOR YOUR IRRIGATION TIMER & CONTROLLER|